albush/cszsa.com/content/training.md

 ### Improv 201

 We build on the basic skills of Improv 101 to further creativity, fun, and technical skills.
 This workshop focuses on space-object work, creating characters, narrative storytelling, gibberish, initiating (starting scenes), heightening (coming into a scene), and thinking faster.
 Learn to apply your play in ways to build spontaneous stories and fantastic scenes.
 For the non-actor, this class provides you with great skills for public speaking, teaching, and impressive leadership.
 Once you know the art of improv, you'll never worry about forgetting the lines to a speech because you will have the tools to make it work.
-Each workshop is eight 2.5 hour sessions.
+Each workshop is six 2.5 hour sessions.

 **Prerequisite**: Completed 101 or equivalent.